mjang/documentation-theme-jekyll/_docs/auth/passwordless.md

 {% include warning.html content="The options associated with passwordless authentication have risks.
 For example:<br/> * Biometrics can be fooled via high-quality photos.<br/> * Unsolicited messages could be sent to devices registered to an account." %}
 <br>

-If you're familiar with OAuth 2 specifications, the Web App is the _Relying Party_, and FRaaS Express Edition is the _Authorization (or Identity) Server_.
+If you're familiar with OpenID Connect (OIDC) specifications, the Web App is the _Relying Party_, and the ForgeRock Identity Cloud is the _Authorization Server_.

 For more information on _WebAuthn_, see the following [document](https://www.w3.org/TR/webauthn/) from the World Wide Web Consortium (W3C).